Preheat the oven to 350 degrees F.

 While caps are cooking, start your poached egg water.
 Add a teaspoon of white vinegar to help bind the eggs.
 When the caps are done, remove them and cover them with foil to keep them warm.
 Turn the oven up to broil.
 Drop your eggs into hot water.
 In another large frying pan, saute/steam your spinach in just a touch of olive oil and a little water.
 Keep stirring the spinach.

 When the eggs are almost ready (about 4 minutes).
 Arrange the spinach on 4 oven safe plates.
 Place 1 cap on each bed of spinach; place 2 eggs on each cap.
 Drizzle heavy cream over the whole plate.
 Sprinkle with Parmesan and flash under broiler, just enough to melt cheese a little.
 Garnish with chopped parsley and serve with fresh fruit.

-Chef's Note: the caps can be made ahead of time and warmed.
+The caps can be made ahead of time and warmed.
 The spinach can also be made ahead of time and warmed.
 If you don't like poached eggs, any style egg works.